ayushshrivastv/tryolivia/PRIVACY_POLICY.md

 - Your chosen nickname
 - Your ephemeral public key (changes each session)
 - Messages you send to public rooms or directly to them
-- Your approximate Bluetooth signal strength (for connection quality)
+- Your approximate Solana+Nostr+Noise network signal strength (for connection quality)

 ### With Room Members